Nancy Morejón

-Nancy Morejón (born 1944 in Havana) is a Cuban poet, critic, and essayist.
-She was a recipient of the Struga Poetry Evenings Golden Wreath Award.
-She is "the best known and most widely translated woman poet of post-revolutionary Cuba".
+Nancy Morejón (born August 7, 1944 in Havana) is a Cuban poet, critic, teacher, and essayist.
+She was a recipient of the Struga Poetry Evenings Golden Wreath Award and has been called "the best known and most widely translated woman poet of post-revolutionary Cuba".

 Biography

+Early life

 She was born and raised in a district of old Havana to working-class parents, Angélica Hernández Domínguez and Felipe Morejón Noyola.
-Her father is of African heritage and her mother of African extraction.
+Her parents were both of African heritage.

+Although her mother was Catholic, Nancy Morejón describes her family as nonreligious.
+Though religious images could be found in her home, Morejón only went to church with her mother until she was six or seven years old.

+She began writing about her thoughts and surroundings at the age of nine, which later evolved into poetry with the encouragement of Prof. Elena López in 1959.
+The Cuban Revolution ended that very same year, to which Morejón credits her opportunity to attend university despite her socioeconomic status.

+Education and career

-Nancy Morejón graduated with honours at the University of Havana, having studied Caribbean and French Literature, and she is fluent in French and English.
-She later taught French.
-She is a well-regarded translator of French and English into Spanish, particularly Caribbean writers, including Edouard Glissant, Jacques Roumain and Aimé Césaire, René Depestre.
-Her own poetry has been translated into English, German, French, Portuguese, Galician, Russian, Macedonian, and other languages, and is included in the 1992 anthology Daughters of Africa, edited by Margaret Busby.
-Morejón as of 2013 is director of Revista Union, journal of Unión de Escritores y Artistas de Cuba (the Union of Writers and Artists; UNEAC); in 2008 she was elected president of the writer's section of UNEAC.
+Nancy Morejón is fluent in French and English.
+Before she got her high school degree in 1961, Morejón taught English, and she taught French before getting her college degree.
+In 1966, she graduated with honours from the University of Havana, the first Afro-Cuban to do so, having studied Caribbean and French literature.
+She is a well-regarded translator of French and English into Spanish, particularly Caribbean writers including Edouard Glissant, Jacques Roumain, Aimé Césaire and René Depestre.
+She has lectured at universities throughout the country and has taught at Wellesley College and the University of Missouri, which, in 1995, conducted a two-day symposium on her work and published the papers in a special issue of the Afro-Hispanic Review.
+Morejón, as of 2013, is director of Revista Union, the journal of the Unión de Escritores y Artistas de Cuba (the Union of Writers and Artists of Cuba; UNEAC); in 2008, she was elected president of the writer's section of UNEAC.